 |VRayWireColor||✓||✓||✓||✓||The wire color of the object as set in the 3ds Max scene.
 This can be used to generate masks for the objects based on their wire color.|

 NOTE 1 – For Standard materials, the VRayLighting element includes the direct and indirect lighting, as well as caustics, while the VRayGlobalIllumination and VRayCaustics elements are black.
 However, for all materials, adding the VRayLighting, VRayGlobalIllumination, and VRayCaustics elements always gives the total diffuse surface lighting.

-NOTE 2 – When an element is filtered, it is dimmed by atmospheric effects like fog, etc. However, when an element is unfiltered, it is not affected by atmospherics.
+NOTE 2 – When Enable Filtering is on, the element is dimmed by atmospheric effects like fog, etc. However, when an element is unfiltered, it is not affected by atmospherics.

 NOTE 3 – Filtering is never applied to this Render Element.

 NOTE 4 – The channels needed for the denoise operation are automatically generated when the render element has been added before rendering.

 NOTE 5 – VRayIlluminance doesn't work with the following VRay materials - VRay2SidedMtl, VRayBlendMtl, VRayBumpMtl, VRayLightMtl, VRayMtlWrapper, VRayOverrideMtl, VRayStochasticFlakesMtl.